langmead-lab/recount-unify/README.md

 Where `<compilation_code>` (a.k.a. `compilation_id`) needs to checked against the list of existing recount3/Snaptron2 compilations so it doesn't collide, https://github.com/langmead-lab/monorail-run-data/blob/master/recount-unify/sample_ids/all_compilation_codes.tsv

-`project1.tsv` *must* have the following format including a header (it can have as many additional columns as desired):
+`project1.tsv` *must* have a header line and at least the following first 2 columns in exactly this order (it can have as many additional columns as desired):

 ```
 study_id<TAB>sample_id...